NathanJiangCS/NathanJiangCS.github.io/_posts/2017-09-23-Local-Development-on-Minikube.markdown

 ---
 layout: post
-title: Local Development with Minikube
+title: Local Development with Minikube (Part 1)
 categories: Software
 date: 2017-09-23T20:31:24.000Z
 ---
 <img src="/images/fulls/minikube_logo.png" class="normal image">

-## Part 1 - What is Minikube and Why Use It?
+## What is Minikube and Why Use It?
 As Microservice Architecture grows more prominent and becomes a preferred way for developers to create enterprise applications, the need to construct and manage solutions in modular pieces becomes ever more evident.
 And although the benefits of constructing a microservice for each component are plentiful, it leaves developers wrestling with a slew of small services, each needing to be running and talking with each other in a particular way.
 This can quickly become disastrous, especially if one point of failure means the entire entity cannot function.
 It would be magical if there was a way to test the desired functionality on a local machine, with all the integral services operating normally and communicating with each other.

 <img src="/images/fulls/microservice_architecture.png" class="fit image">

 Luckily for us, there is Kubernetes and Minikube.
 Kubernetes provides a simple orchestration system to organize and monitor your applications.
 Minikube takes this concept and minimalizes it, enabling developers to mobilize and orchestrate microservices locally, on a local VM.
 Together, they provide the experience of a "Backend-in-a-Box".
 Deployments are made to the individual microservice codebase -- into a single-node "cluster" (a cluster of one).
 This node (the local VM) will have all microservices running within as Pods, each exposed to the others through Kubernetes Services.

-## Part 2 - Setting Up Minikube on Your Local Machine
+## Setting Up Minikube on Your Local Machine
 Just as a note, I am working on macOS Sierra (version 10.12.6).
 ### Installing the Requirements
 There are a few requirements that need to be satisfied in order to get Minikube up and running.
 These include: